gxc-international-innovation-challenge/gxc-team-14/README.md

 ## The Challenge:
 How can municipalities, through digital solutions, motivate local companies towards climate protection, in times of crisis?

-## Our Soluition:
+## Our Solution:
-As a solutiion to the Challenge we decided to extend the existing website of the city of munich and add a couple of new features.
+As a solution to the Challenge we decided to extend the existing website of the city of munich and add a couple of new features.
 For any further information please visit our wiki page.